 Anthropology and Social Change MA and PhD Programs

 Founded in 1981, the Anthropology program offers a critical, advocacy approach to education.
 In 1997, the program expanded to include a doctoral track.
 In 1999, the program was re-envisioned to prioritize issues of social and ecological justice in the context of a multicultural, postcolonial world.
-In 2012, the program was re-envisioned to support and develop the knowledge generated by contemporary social movements, with a particular emphasis on struggles that engage critically with capitalist globalization and the neoliberal development project, and that prefigure alternative practices.
+In 2012, the program was again re-envisioned to support and develop the knowledge generated by contemporary social movements, with a particular emphasis on struggles that engage critically with capitalist globalization and that prefigure alternative practices.

-Third, our understanding of integral relates to a specific research methodology, an activist ethnography that rests on the notion of integral activist research, or co-research, that integrates the community at every step of the research process.
-Integral research is a practice of intellectual production that does not accept a distinction between "active" researcher and "passive" research subjects.
-Rather, the aim of co-research is an integral relationship that transforms both the researcher and the community into active participants in producing knowledge and in transforming themselves.
-It is an uncertain process wherein the researcher knows "how to start but not how to end," an open process that discovers new possibilities within the present, a collective wondering and wandering that is always difficult and never resolved in easy answers.
+Third, our understanding of integral relates to a specific research methodology, an activist ethnography that rests on the notion of activist research— a reflective and transformative practice that integrates the community of struggle at every step of the research process.
+Activist research is a practice of intellectual production that does not accept conventional distinction between researcher and research subjects.
+Rather, the aim of activist research is an integral relationship that transforms both the researcher and the community into active participants in producing knowledge and in transforming themselves.
+As contributors to the book Constituent Imagination suggest, research is an uncertain process wherein the researcher knows "how to start but not how to end," an “open process that discovers new possibilities within the present, a collective wondering and wandering that is always difficult and never resolved in easy answers.”

-Finally, our vision of the social sciences is not simply interdisciplinary: instead of antagonistic epistemologies and disconnected disciplines, predicated on a split between "two cultures" (separation of science and philosophy/humanities), and the division of singular human experience into artificial spheres of state, market, and society, we support a project of an integral epistemology and integrated social science.
+Finally, our vision of the social sciences is not simply interdisciplinary: instead of antagonistic epistemologies and disconnected disciplines, predicated on a split between "two cultures" (separation of science and philosophy/humanities), and the division of human experience into spheres of state, market, and society, together with our colleagues from the Fernand Braudel Center we support a project of an integral epistemology and integrated social science.